Fun and Games in the Washington Press Corps

 Just having the news story confirm what I already believe is a terrible basis for trust.
 Just listening to one type of news source or pundit, without understanding where they got the story, is also a fast track to being manipulated.

-Take action to prevent being manipulated The next time I am told that what I am hearing is “fake news,” I will take a minute or two to look within the story for where the facts in the story came from, and what evidence is offered to back them up.
+The next time I am told that what I am hearing is “fake news,” I will take a minute or two to look within the story for where the facts in the story came from, and what evidence is offered to back them up.
 Just saying, as Bill O’Reilly loves to do, “I have someone inside the organization” is not evidence.

 I worked with Anya Schiffrin and her team of experts from Columbia University, to help sort out the journalistic truth-tellers from the “fake news” opinion pundits.
 For further study of this issue, here is the report, Bridging the Gap.